Robert Horace Walpole, 5th Earl of Orford1

 Colonel Hon.
 Charles Hugh Lindsay was born on 11 November 1816.1 He was the son of James Lindsay, 24th Earl of Crawford and Hon.
 Maria Margaret Francis Pennington.1 He married Emilia Anne Browne, daughter of Very Rev. Hon.
 Henry Montague Browne and Hon.
 Catherine Penelope de Montmorency, on 24 April 1851.1 He died on 25 March 1889 at age 72.1

-He held the office of Member of Parliament (M.P.) for Abingdon between 1865 and 1874.1 He held the office of Groom-in-Waiting to HM Queen Victoria.1 He was invested as a Companion, Order of the Bath (C.B.).1 He gained the rank of Lieutenant-Colonel in the service of the Grenadier Guards.1 He was Colonel of the St. George's Rifles.1
+He held the office of Member of Parliament (M.P.) for Abingdon between 1865 and 1874.1 He held the office of Groom-in-Waiting to HM Queen Victoria.1 He was appointed Companion, Order of the Bath (C.B.)1 He gained the rank of Lieutenant-Colonel in the Grenadier Guards.1 He was Colonel of the St. George's Rifles.1

 Citations